ForsakenNGS/LogTrackerApp/README.md

 >
 > 1. Scrape, build databases, or otherwise create permanent copies of such content, or keep cached copies longer than permitted by the cache header;

 The app will only download log data for players where needed, limiting requests to players you actually encounter in game.
-(Mouseover/Tooltip and LFG-Tool) It will not scrape "all there is" and limits requests done as much as possible.
+(Mouseover/Tooltip and LFG-Tool) It will not "scrape all there is" and limits requests done as much as possible.
 It will only be stored partially with a limited lifespan.

 > 2. Present content substantially unchanged through a new channel, including but not limited to: a competing website, in-game add-ons, game overlays, social platforms, or mobile platforms;
 >